 Martindale-Hubbell rating AV Preeminent 5.0 out of 5, since 2003

-Representing the owner of a hospital under construction in Lake Travis, along with Abe Kuczaj and Paige Amstutz, prevailed after a two-week-long jury trial in a breach-of-contract case.
+Represented the owner of a hospital as plaintiff in a misappropriation-of-trade-secrets and breach-of-contract case.
+After a two-week jury trial with SDM partners Paige Amstutz and Abe Kuczaj, won a plaintiff’s verdict in excess of $11 million.
 In its verdict, the jury found defendants breached their confidentiality agreement and caused damages to SDM’s client.
 The court also awarded attorneys’ fees to SDM’s client.
+(Travis County District Court).

-Represented 43 employees of a Texas start-up purchased by a large European consortium in several lawsuits claiming wrongful cancellation of option agreements and breach of an employee retention agreement.
-Tried case and obtained favorable jury verdict on behalf of three employees in one venue.
+Represented 43 software engineers as plaintiffs in lawsuits against Seimens claiming wrongful cancellation of option agreements and breach of an employee retention agreement.
+Tried case and obtained multi-million dollar jury verdict on behalf of three employees in one venue.
 Thereafter, obtained successful settlement on behalf of remaining clients.
+(Travis County District Court, Dallas County District Court).

-Represented lawyer and law firm in legal malpractice case arising out of patent prosecution of five related patents and six separate patent infringement lawsuits.
+Defended law firm in legal malpractice case arising out of patent prosecution of five related patents and six separate patent infringement lawsuits.
 Secured favorable settlement prior to trial.
+(Western District of Texas, San Antonio Division, the Honorable Judge Royal Ferguson presiding).

-Represented start-up company in multi-million dollar lawsuit brought by large European corporation alleging breach of contract and theft of trade secrets related to internet protocol router technology.
+Defended start-up company in multi-million dollar lawsuit brought by Alcatel alleging breach of contract and theft of trade secrets related to internet protocol router technology.
 Case settled after company successfully defeated application for temporary injunction.
+(Eastern District of Texas, Texarkana Division, the Honorable Judge Folsom presiding).

-Represented drug manufacturing corporation in lawsuit brought by the State of Texas alleging violations of the Texas Medicaid Fraud Prevention Act.
+Represented Johnson & Johnson in lawsuit brought by the State of Texas alleging violations of the Texas Medicaid Fraud Prevention Act.
 Secured favorable settlement on behalf of client.
+(Travis County District Court).

 Bar Admissions & Activities